 There’s always something.

 But for now, it feels like survival and that doesn’t feel good.

 What does feel good?
 Gratitude, that’s what!
 And we can always be grateful for something no matter what’s going on in our life.

-To help get our gratitude juices flowing, here’s my top four list of what we can appreciate now.
+To help get your gratitude juices flowing, here’s my top four list of what you can appreciate now.

 - Think about the people who love you and care for you.
 Think about those who have made a difference in your life (maybe it’s me!).
 Think about the positive impact you’ve made on someone else because you were thoughtful and considerate.
 Think about the people who may go out of their way to pay attention to you or compliment you.
 Appreciate that.